What is the trigeminal neuralgia?

 The trigeminal nerve is the only nerve providing sensory innervation to the human face.
 Sensory signals from the skin like warm/cold, touch, pressure, vibration, and pain reach the brain via this nerve.
 The trigeminal nerve sprouts out to three main divisions which destinate to forehead, cheek, and jaw.
 These three branches unite into a single nerve which enters the brainstem after passing a short distance in the subarachnoid space.

 This space is the passing location for nerves entering to and exiting from the brain as well as arteries and veins providing blood flow to and from the brain.
 Sometimes a nearby artery or vein may wrap around the nerve and compress it.
 Since the pressure inside the artery and vein is not constant and changes with heartbeats the pressure is pulsatile in nature.
 Therefore, individual nerve fibers suffer and get irritated resulting in trigeminal neuralgia.

 What are the symptoms of trigeminal neuralgia?

-Usually the pain is exhibited in one of the branches of the trigeminal nerve.
+Usually, the pain is exhibited in one of the branches of the trigeminal nerve.
 Sometimes two or all three branches may be affected.
-Mandibular branch providing innervation to the jaw and lower teeth is most frequently affected.
-Maxillary branch, proving sensation to cheek and upper teeth is less commonly affected.
-Ophthalmic branch, innervating the forehead is the least affected nerve.
+The mandibular branch providing innervation to the jaw and lower teeth are most frequently affected.
+Maxillary branch, proving sensation to cheek and upper teeth are less commonly affected.
+The ophthalmic branch, innervating the forehead is the least affected nerve.